monzool/A-Search-for-BASH-Scripting-Alternatives/README.md

 (run-process-pipeline '((ls -l) (grep "\\.[ch]$") (wc)) :wait #t)
 ```

-From comments in a gauche commit<sup>[3]</sup>, it looks like a scsh alike interface is on the wishlist
+From comments in a gauche commit<sup>[3]</sup>, it looks like a scsh alike interface is on the wish list

 ```diff
 +;; We might adopt scsh-like process forms eventually, but finding an